 The following can offer some guidance to help ensure Trustees stay compliant when providing rent relief:

 - Checking documents such as lease arrangements and loan documents to confirm what the current provisions are for supporting tenants.

 - Considering if a rent relief is in the best interest of the SMSF and considering alternatives such as eviction or replacing the tenant.

 - Obtaining sufficient evidence to justify that the need for rent relief is reasonable and measured to the COVID-19 impact.

 - Properly documenting any temporary changes to the terms of the current lease agreement.
-This could be in the form of a renewed lease agreement, creating a minute to document the temporary changes or a variation to the lease drafted by a legal practioner.
+This could be in the form of a renewed lease agreement, creating a minute to document the temporary changes or a variation to the lease drafted by a legal practitioner.

 FAQs (click on the question to reveal the answer)

-A: The ATO have extended the lodgement for the 2019 Financial Year Return regarding all Self-Managed Super Funds to 30 June 2020.
+A: The ATO have extended the lodgment for the 2019 Financial Year Return regarding all Self-Managed Super Funds to 30 June 2020.
 For further guidance on the Covid-19 deferrals regarding SMSF annual returns, please see here.